bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 WHAT TO DO FOR THE PROJECT:

-First, prepare a GROUP file, and write in it who did what and your answers to the questions below.
+First, prepare a GROUP file, and write in it briefly who did what and your answers to the questions below.

 PART I

-0. Start logging your work when you are preparing submit copy.
+0. Start logging your work when you are preparing the submission.
 Use the >-command for that.

 1. Load the grammar before training using the g-command.